naslee2/SignalisMod/README.md

 Cristiferbeast for being the public face of the Signalis modding community.

-firebombpng#2396 for the Eusan Nation flag, StrixBerseria, Swiftnicity#7031, and firebombpng#2396 for the Eusan Nation crests
+Responsible_Yak_5835, StrixBerseria, Swiftnicity, and firebombpng for the Eusan Nation crests

 Thanks to phi_zeta_iota and darkvion for letting me use/copy their flag concepts for the Nation and related states.